Shakermixer/XL2RVN/README.md

 ### Rationale

 I am big fan of the Xen Crypto Eco and Ravencoin was the first i mined on a RTX 2070 in 2022!
-Somehow i had this crazy idea of Xen and it's derivativs on the Ravencoin blockchain.
+Somehow i had this crazy idea of Xen and it's derivatives on the Ravencoin blockchain.
 The principles incorporated in XEN & RVN deserve to be promoted in Crypto!
 That is what i think.